 In the literature, several solutions exist to reduce the drop rate (or collision probability) in a dynamic system.
-One such solution uses limited hash functions in order to be able to rebalance the hash table in case of deletion [17].
-However, this approach gives up randomness, and the efficiency of a similar approach appears limited [7].
-Another solution, based on the second-chance scheme [12], moves elements from one bucket to another by storing hints at each bucket [7].
-These hints help to find another element stored in another bucket that can be moved upon the deletion.
+One such solution uses limited hash functions in order to be able to rebalance the hash table in case of deletion [16].
+However, this approach gives up randomness, and the efficiency of a similar approach appears limited [6].
+Another solution, based on the second-chance scheme [10], moves elements from one bucket to another by storing hints at each bucket [6].
 However, we found in simulations that this solution was less effective than our suggested scheme presented below for higher loads, while it was more effective for lower loads.
-Detailed simulation results are found in Section 8.
+Detailed simulation results are found in Section VIII.

-To reduce the overflow fraction, we suggest a scheme that allows moving elements back from the overflow list to the buckets upon a deletion operation3.
+To reduce the overflow fraction, we suggest a scheme that allows moving elements back from the overflow list to the buckets upon a deletion operation2.
 This scheme can be combined with any insertion scheme.

-7.1.
-Description
+A. Description

 Our scheme, called the moving-back scheme (M-B), relies on a (binary) CAM.
 In general, a CAM stores keys in entries.
 Given some key k, a parallel lookup is performed over all entries and the index of the first (that is, highest priority) entry that contains k is returned from the CAM.
 In many cases, this index is later used in order to access in regular memory a direct-access array that contains the value associated with k.
 CAMs enable constant-time operations, however they are more expensive and consume more power than regular memory.
-It is a common practice to implement the overflow list in a CAM [12, 11, 1], relying on the fact that the number of elements in the overflow list is small.
+It is a common practice to implement the overflow list in a CAM [1], [10], [11], relying on the fact that the number of elements in the overflow list is small.